freenit-framework/doc/docs/snippets.md

 # Snippets

-Snippets are templates fr portions of code.
+Snippets are templates for portions of code.
 For example, you will probably make DB models in the same way with only table/class name that is different.
-Freenit offers [repository with snippets](https://github.com/freenit-framework/snippets) for Python, Svelte and React.
+Freenit offers [repository with snippets](https://github.com/freenit-framework/snippets) for Python, Svelte and Typescript.
 After successful installation of snippets, typing `freenit` will give you a menu with all snippets for that file type.

 ## VSCode